-Bond yield spread_t =
+Bond yield spreadt =

-$$C 10 TB_t$$
+$$C \ 10 \ TB_t - C \ 1TB_t$$

-- $C 1TB_t$ (5)
+(5)

 where C10TB represents the 10-year government bond yields, and C1TB denotes 1-year government bond yield.
-That we do not use 3-month Treasury bill yields is because, on the one hand, the 3-month bond in China's short-term bond market is less issued and its volume of issuance is tiny, and on the other hand, the 1-year government bond is most popular and has a very long issuance history in China.
+We do not use 3-month Treasury bill yields because the period of data (yields rates) available for the 3-month bond in China's short-term bond market is very short.
+The 1-year government bond is used as it is most popular and has a very long issuance history in China.